 As well as conventional treatments, there are some natural supplements and treatments that may help to relieve symptoms such as inflammation and swelling, as well as support nerve and muscle health:

 A herb widely used in Indian cooking, turmeric adds colour and flavour to curry dishes and has long been used in the traditional Indian system of herbal medicine called Ayurveda.
-It contains an antioxidant substance called curcumin, which is widely thought to have anti-inflammatory properties.
+It contains an antioxidant substance called curcumin, which is widely thought to have anti-inflammatory properties (vi).

 A mineral that may be useful for general muscle health, magnesium is found naturally in the body (the average adult has about 25g), with just over half found in the bones and the rest in soft tissues.
 It’s needed for more than 300 different biochemical reactions, including muscle and nerve function.
 If you don’t have a sufficient level of magnesium in your body, one of the symptoms may be muscle cramps or twitches.
-However, there is evidence that many people in the UK don’t get enough magnesium in their diet (seven out of 10 women and four out of 10 men aged between 19 and 50 are getting less magnesium than they need).
+However, it’s thought that many people in the UK don’t get enough magnesium in their diet.

-Meanwhile, therapies you could try include acupuncture, and magnet therapy (there is some evidence to suggest that magnets may offer relief of carpal tunnel symptoms) (iii).
+Meanwhile, therapies you could try include acupuncture, and magnet therapy (there is some evidence to suggest that magnets may offer relief of carpal tunnel symptoms) (ix).

 Repetitive strain injuries can be painful and debilitating, so it’s important to try and treat them as soon as possible to avoid permanent damage.
 Following the tips above will help you do this.

 For more advice on treatment of common conditions, read the dedicated resources in our health library.